2018–2019 Gaza border protests

-The 2018–2019 Gaza border protests, also known as the Great March of Return (مسیرة العودة الكبرى), were a series of demonstrations held each Friday in Gaza near the Gaza-Israel border from 30 March 2018 until 27 December 2019, in which Israel killed a total of 223 Palestinians.
-The demonstrators demanded that the Palestinian refugees must be allowed to return to lands they were displaced from in what is now Israel.
+The 2018–2019 Gaza border protests, also known as the Great March of Return (مسیرة العودة الكبرى), were a series of demonstrations held each Friday in the Gaza Strip near the Gaza–Israel barrier from 30 March 2018 until 27 December 2019, in which Israel killed a total of 223 Palestinians.
+The demonstrators demanded that the Palestinian refugees must be allowed to return to lands they were displaced from in territory that was Mandatory Palestine and is now Israel.
 They protested against Israel's land, air and sea blockade of Gaza and the United States recognition of Jerusalem as capital of Israel.

 The first demonstrations were organized by independent activists, but the initiative was soon endorsed by Hamas, the governing party of Gaza, as well as other major factions in Gaza.
-The activists who planned the Great March of Return intended it to last only from 30 March 2018 (Land Day) to 15 May (Nakba Day) but the demonstrations continued for almost 18 months until Hamas announced on 27 December 2019 that they would be postponed.
+The activists who planned the Great March of Return intended it to last only from 30 March 2018 (Land Day) to 15 May (Nakba Day) but the demonstrations continued for almost 18 months until the organizing committee for the Great March of Return announced on 27 December 2019 that they would be postponed.
 Thirty thousand Palestinians participated in the first demonstration on 30 March.
 Larger protests took place on the following Fridays, 6 April, 13 April, 20 April, 27 April, 4 May, and 11 May — each of which involved at least 10,000 demonstrators — while smaller numbers attended activities during the week.

 Most of the demonstrators demonstrated peacefully far from the border fence.
 Peter Cammack, a fellow with the Middle East Program at the Carnegie Endowment for International Peace, argued that the march indicated a new trend in Palestinian society and Hamas, with a shift away from violence towards non-violent forms of protest.
 Nevertheless, smaller groups attempted to breach the fence, rolling tires, and throwing stones and molotov cocktails.
 Israeli officials said the demonstrations were used by Hamas as cover for launching attacks against Israel.